sayachang/Unity-Char-Pedestal-Lighting/README.md

 Enable to rotate character pedestal, light and camera so that you can check character model setup.

 ## features
-1.rotating a pedestal
+1. rotating a pedestal

-1.rotating a directional light
+1. rotating a directional light

-1.rotating a camera
+1. rotating a camera

 ![Attach Scripts](https://raw.githubusercontent.com/sayachang/Unity-Char-Pedestal-Lighting/main/Images/AttachScripts.png "attach scripts")